 Residency during Fellowship Quarters.
 The department is required to certify that all graduate students on any fellowship are working full-time on mathematics research; therefore, we normally expect fellowship students to be in residence.
 Exceptions are possible for extraordinary research opportunities.
 Such exceptions require explicit permission of the student's advisor and the departmental graduate committee.

 Teaching experience is considered to be an integral part of the training of all graduate students, and is required each year of all students, with the exception of students in their final year of study.
 First-year students usually fulfill this requirement by assisting with grading.
-Upper-level students fulfill this requirement by serving as a teaching assistant or instructor for are least one course in an academic year.
+Upper-level students fulfill this requirement by serving as a teaching assistant for are least one course in an academic year.

 Potential employers, particularly academic employers, often specifically inquire about the quality of teaching performed by job candidates from the department.
 Our students have found teaching experience to be a valuable asset.

 Undergraduate teaching is one of the primary responsibilities of the Mathematics Department; graduate students play an important role in this function.
 As a part of their training, and as a necessary condition for most forms of financial aid, all teaching assistants are involved with departmental teaching activities each quarter they are in residence.
 Most often they assist faculty members by conducting the recitation sections of calculus and other lower level classes and/or assist in grading; they may on occasion be asked to grade for upper level or even graduate courses.
-All teaching assistants also participate in staffing the department's tutoring program.

 In some cases, senior students with exceptional teaching ability will be permitted to teach their own class.
 Permission would be granted after written application to the Director of Graduate Studies.
 The students must have the permission of the Department and their advisors, and there must be a clear fit for such teaching experience in the students' career plans.
 Students would work with a faculty mentor and perhaps in conjunction with a Searle Center Teaching Certificate Program.
 Students would teach during a fellowship quarter.